zopefoundation/zope.formlib/src/zope/formlib/form.rst

     ...             ignore_request=ignore_request)
     ...         return '\n'.join([w() for w in widgets])

-Here we used ``form.setUpWidgets`` to create widget instances from our form-field specifications.
-The second argument to ``setUpWidgets`` is a form prefix.
+Here we used `setUpWidgets` to create widget instances from our form-field specifications.
+The second argument to `setUpWidgets` is a form prefix.
 All of the widgets on this form are given the same prefix.
 This allows multiple forms to be used within a single form tag, assuming that each form uses a different form prefix.